loopbackio/loopback-next/docs/site/Server.md

 - servers: Configure servers for OpenAPI spec
 - setServersFromRequest: Set `servers` based on HTTP request headers, default to `false`
+- disabled: Set to `true` to disable endpoints for the OpenAPI spec.
+It will disable API Explorer too.
 - endpointMapping: Maps urls for various forms of the spec.
 Default to:

 ```js